AbdulJ7/dsa-assignment/README.md

 # dsa-assignment
-two assignment for letsupfgrade bootcamp
+two assignment for letsupgrade bootcamp

+- Majority Element in a list or array
+- Check Duplicate in list or array